thedcfix/AutomaticTrading/README.md

 **GOAL** :

-the goal of the project is to see if it&#39;s possible to create a trading bot capable of autonomously buying/selling every kind of cryptocurrency/stock/other in an automatic way.
+The goal of the project is to see if it&#39;s possible to create a trading bot capable of autonomously buying/selling every kind of stock in an automatic way.
 The idea is to use a mixed approach comprising classical technical analysis (moving averages) and a new intuition of mine, inspired by how SAGE (Serial Analysis of Gene Expression) works and involving machine learnig; the idea is to detect the right time to buy or sell a title.

 **HOW IT WORKS** :

 As said, the final result is the combination of two approaches:

 1. **MACHINE LEARNIG** : given a series of values, the algorithm takes into accout every possible sequence of  length N.
 (es: series = 1,2,3,4,5,6 and N = 4 ----> (1,2,3,4 ; 2,3,4,5 ; 3,4,5,6))
 All of these sequences are then normalized by simply dividing them by their average value in order to have them comparable sequences centered around 1.
 Done this, the generated sequences of length N are used as a input to generate a K-Means Clustering model having 3 clusters.
 One for the ascending sequences (GAIN), one for the descending ones (LOSS) and the last for the stable ones (FLAT).
 The precision in identifying trends in very high using this technique.